Amazing MS PowerPoint Presentation

 -

-Create your personal brand template
+Create your brand template.

 The best PowerPoint presentations aren’t just visually appealing; there are well laid out with content.
-Design your personal brand MS PowerPoint presentation template that’s user-friendly and hence easy for your audience to digest.
+Design your personal brand MS PowerPoint presentation template that’s user-friendly and easy for your audience to digest.
 We’ve seen some enthusiastic designers overload their fancy MS PowerPoint presentations with a hefty dose of audio/visual elements.
 Unfortunately, they are laid out such that it takes away from the main topic.

 Here are pre-defined MS PowerPoint presentation templates that are our suggestions for you.
-But of course, you must customize this to capture your own personal PowerPoint presentation brand template!
+But of course, you must customize this to capture your personal PowerPoint presentation brand template!

 - Opening slide – This should be a high-impact Title slide with minimal distractions.

 - Data points – Powerpoint slides with actual content.
-These should be easy to read and digest with no more than 2-3 lines per slide.
+These should be easy to read and digest, with no more than 2-3 lines per slide.
 Avoid bullet lists where possible, as it’s the easiest way to put your audience to sleep!

 - Graphics – Introduce a slide or two between data points that contain PowerPoint presentation pictures, charts, tables, video clips, etc., to break the monotony.
 These work best with one high-impact statement.